mikemoraned/gitInTheTrenches/README.md

-Nothing to see on master branch; look at gh-pages
+Nothing to see on master branch; look at gh-pages: https://github.com/mikemoraned/gitInTheTrenches/tree/gh-pages